programminghistorian/ph-submissions/en/drafts/originals/corpus-analysis-with-spacy.md

 {% include figure.html filename="or-en-corpus-analysis-with-spacy-04.png" alt="First five rows of student texts DataFrame, including columns for the title of each text and the text of each, with byte string characters removed." caption="Figure 4: Decoded DataFrame with filenames and texts in Colab" %}

-Additionally, whether you are using Jupyter Notebook or Google Colab, the beginnings of some of the texts may also contain extra spaces (indicated by `\t` or `\n`).
+Additionally, the beginnings of some of the texts may also contain extra spaces (indicated by `\t` or `\n`).
 These characters can be replaced by a single space using the `str.replace()` method.

 ```
 paper_df['Text'] = paper_df['Text'].str.replace('\s+', ' ', regex=True).str.strip()
 ```

 Further cleaning is not necessary before running running spaCy, and some common cleaning processes will, in fact, skew your results.
 For example, punctuation markers help spaCy parse grammatical structures and generate part-of-speech tags and dependency trees.
-Similarly, some recent scholarship shows that removing stopwords only superficially improves tasks like topic modeling and that stopwords can support clustering and classification[^8].
-Stopword removal will be run after we get results from spaCy so we can further compare its impacts.
+Recent scholarship suggests that removing stopwords only superficially improves tasks like topic modeling, that retaining stopwords can support clustering and classification[^8].
+At a later stage of this lesson, you will learn to remove stopwords so you can compare its impact on spaCy results.

 ### Upload and Merge Metadata Files
-Next we will retrieve the metadata of interest: the discipline and genre information connected to the student texts.
-Later in this lesson, we will use spaCy to trace differences across genre and disciplinary categories later.
-In a Jupyter Notebook, run the following code to locate the `.csv` file (specify the path to the folder where the metadata files are stored) and use it to create a Pandas dataframe.
+Next you will retrieve the metadata about this corpus: the discipline and genre information connected to the student texts.
+Later in this lesson, you will use spaCy to trace differences across genre and disciplinary categories.

+In your Jupyter Notebook, run the following code to locate the `.csv` file (specify the path to the folder where the metadata files are stored locally or in the cloud) and use it to create a Pandas dataframe.

 ```
 paper_df = pd.read_csv('path_to_directory')